de-vnull/vnstat-on-merlin/README.md

 # Acknowlegements
 -   This was created with support from @Jack Yaz, who provided support to create the “AddOn” vnstat-ui scaffold and scripting.
 Many thanks, Jack!
--   There is a "beta install" script created by @Martineau of snbforums.
-This is a work in progress.
-See additional notes below.
-    -   My gratitude (and those of the users) to @Martineau for collaborating on this.
 -   My thanks also to @thelonelycoder of snbforums, for the use of his emailing process, which is part of his Diversion ad-blocking application for Merlin.
 -   And this wouldn't be possible without the vnstat program, so my thanks to Teemu Toivola too.